Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Updated utility program
-  + none

-* Other updates:
   + Replace the definition of "difference ratio" used in utility programs cdfdiff and ncmpidiff with formula "|x - y| / max(|x|, |y|)" where |x|
     means the absolute value of x.
-See commit 9b165ceb.
+See issue #78 and commit 9b165ceb.
-  + Utility programs cdfdiff and ncmpidiff now report the values of variable elements that are different and their differences.
-See commit 75d20e6.
+  + Utility programs cdfdiff and ncmpidiff now report only the first variable elements that are different or fail to meet the tolerances.
+They also now print the values of variable elements and their differences.
+See commits 75d20e6 and 58d2d178.
+  + Use the same user-provided tolerance difference and tolerance ratio (through command-line option '-t') to check all variables.
+See issue #78 and commit 75d20e6.

+* Other updates:
   + IBM XLF compiler on Summit at OLCF requires -qfixed compile flag when compiling Fortran programs written in fixed form.
 Thus, the fixed form flag detected at configure time has been added to AM_FFLAGS when compiling fixed